ni1o1/transbigdata-docs-en/docs/source/grids.rst

 accuracy : number
     Grid size (meter)
 params : List
-    Gridding parameters (lonStart,latStart,deltaLon,deltaLat), lonStart and latStart are the lower-left coordinates, deltaLon, deltaLat are the length and width of a single grid
+    Gridding parameters (lonStart,latStart,deltaLon,deltaLat) or (lonStart,latStart,deltaLon,deltaLat,theta), lonStart and latStart are the lower-left coordinates; deltaLon, deltaLat are the length and width of a single grid; theta is the angle of the grid, it will be 0 if not given
     When Gridding parameters is given, accuracy will not be used.